8pointers/angular-workshop-exercises/projects/ex03-built-in-directives/src/app/ex-2/README.md

 Make sure that the items are sorted by price.
 Also, compute and display the total price.
 Premium items (price > 100) should be rendered as red.

-## Exercise 3

-Implement a app-game-of-life component that displays a 10x10 Game of Life board with "Next" button.
-Cells should be interchangeably dead and alive.